Automattic/wp-calypso/docs/coding-guidelines/css.md

 ## Media Queries

-To avoid code bloat and have a more consistent experience we should try to use the same breakpoints in all SCSS files.
+To avoid code bloat and have a more consistent experience we use the same breakpoints in all SCSS files whenever possible.

 The old `breakpoint` mixin should be replaced with the `break-*` mixins from [Gutenberg](https://github.com/WordPress/gutenberg/blob/0f1f5e75408705f0ec014f5d2ea3d9fcc8a97817/packages/base-styles/_mixins.scss)